unobatbayar/Program-a-day/README.md

 	Python makes most problems way easier and faster to implement due to the less coding lines it requires.

-# Most importantly BELIEVE IN YOURSELF.
-# Everything has a flaw, and everything is crackable ;-)
+# Most importantly everything has a flaw, challenge your answers!